-From time to time I refer to ‘the blind spot’ as our main impediment to understanding.
+Now and then, I refer to ‘the blind spot‘ as our main impediment to understanding.
 What is the blind spot?
 Put simply, the blind spot = emotion + thought.
-This parallels another math favorite of mine: desire = need/fear + thought.
-Given that need/fear are core elements of emotion (1), it is easy to see how the blind spot = desire as well.
+The ‘loudest’ emotions are need and fear (1).
+When those roar, they are all we can hear.
+In How the Hoodwink Hooks, I first explain how desire = need + thought and worry = fear + thought.
+Obviously then, the blind spot = desire & worry.

-Emotion is natural and real.
-Thinking, although natural in the biological sense, is not real in its own right.
-Rather, it is a projection of emotion.
-These thoughts in turn prop up emotion, pulling ones awareness into an often-vicious emotion-thought circle.
-Being forewarned and aware of this is not really any different from being aware that driving a car fast is inherently dangerous.
+Emotion is innate and real.
+Thought, although innate biologically, is not real in its own right.
+Emotion steers and skews thought, which then conjures up rationalizations that support the emotion.
+Rationalizations then re-stimulate emotion, pulling ones awareness into what can become a vicious emotion + thought circle.
+Being aware of this vortex is not much different from being aware that driving fast is inherently dangerous.
 Thus…

 Assume It‘s False: Suspect Everything

-So perhaps I should say, suspect everything and then suspect those suspicions.
-However, don’t stop there; suspect the suspicions of your original suspicion.
-You can’t help but become more circumspect, which increases your reaction time.
-While increasing reaction time is a disadvantage when driving a car, it is not generally speaking.
+To be more specific, I should say, suspect everything and then suspect those suspicions… and so on.
+Doing this helps you become more circumspect and as a result increases your emotional reaction time.
 Trading cognitive certainty for hesitancy is an essential aspect of a Taoist approach to living.
 Chapter 15 puts it nicely…

 He alone cannot be known, hence his strength lies in allowing.